FIWARE-Ops/fiware-gitops/aws/dsba/README.md

 * Now the wallet and/or the the portal/marketplace application can obtain a JWT access token from the verifier `/token` endpoint and use the corresponding service.

-## Acquisition
+### Acquisition

 Description of the steps during acquisition of a service offering on the marketplace.
-An employee of a consumer organisation is already logged in at the marketplace, and wishes to purchase access to the packet delivery service.
+An employee of a consumer organisation is already logged in at the marketplace following the [Login](#Login) process described above, and wishes to purchase access to the packet delivery service.
 During the acquisition process, the marketplace will create an entry at the Trusted-Issuers-List (TIL) of PDC, stating that the buying organisation is allowed to issue credentials of type `PacketDeliveryService` with the roles stated in the service offering.